-university is top in the UK for social science research, as
+university is in the top three UK universities for social science research, as

 demonstrated by the results of the

 2014 Research Excellence Framework (REF).

 At Essex you will work at the heart of an internationally recognised and

 Academic staff are recognised internationally for their research, which has a

 direct impact and influence on social and economic issues facing the world.
 They

 will support and guide you through the various stages of your research until